jbaker8935/switcheroo/design.md

 - Immediate win detection: If the current player can achieve a winning position in one move, the evaluation treats the position as a win for that player, ensuring the AI avoids blunders that allow opponent instant wins.
-- Forcing move detection: In Expert difficulty, the evaluation checks if the opponent has a move that leaves the AI with no safe response (all AI moves lead to immediate opponent win).
+  - Forcing move detection: On Standard and Expert difficulties, the evaluation checks if the opponent has a move that leaves the AI with no safe response (all AI moves lead to immediate opponent win).
 Such positions receive a heavy penalty to discourage entering forcing sequences.
 - Scores normalise to signed 16-bit values using rule-specific weight tables stored in ROM so the engine remains 8-bit friendly.